prlambert/prlambert.github.com/_posts/2015-03-15-why-i-use-my-full-name-online.md

 ![Actor Me](/images/actor-me.jpg)

-And this guy on LinkedIn who like to call himself a “visionary”:
+And this guy on LinkedIn who calls himself a “visionary”:

 ![Visionary Me](/images/visionary-me.jpg)